-The claiming process will be different to that for DLA.
 PIP has many similarities with Disability Living Allowance.
 It has two components: a daily living component (similar to DLA’s care component) and a mobility component which are paid at different rates depending on the level of difficulty you have.
-It isn’t means tested, so it isn’t affected by your income and savings.
+It is not meanstested, so it isn’t affected by your income and savings.
 You will also need to be under 65 to make a claim.

 You will be given a score for each activity depending on how much help you need with it.
-Your scores will be added up and if you get enough points you will be awarded PIP.
+Many of the activities will take into consideration whether you can do something with the help of an aid or appliance, such as a walking stick, grab rail or shower seat.
+Your scores will be added up, and if you get enough points you will be awarded one or both components.